Esophageal Cancer

 The cancer cells can metastasize and spread throughout the other layers of the esophagus and other parts of the body.

-Esophageal cancer can occur at any part of the esophagus.
+Esophageal cancer can occur in any part of the esophagus.
 The prevalence in men is higher than in women.
 It is the 6th most common cancer that kills people in the world.
-Genetics play a big role in the manifestation of esophageal cancer.
+Genetics plays a big role in the manifestation of esophageal cancer.

 Occurrence Rate of Esophageal Cancer